carterlockwood/carterlockwood.github.io/README.md

-# jekylltest1
+# Carter Lockwood Portfolio Site
-Experiment/first foray into using Jekyll and terminal interface for git
+An extremely basic Jekyll site where I can share project info and blog posts.